dorinfadida/Web/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see any lint errors in thnpe console.

 ### `npm test`